-The quality of Indigenous status information in the data provided for the NESWTDC has not been formally assessed.
+The quality of Indigenous status information in the data provided for the NESWTDC in 2019-20 has not been formally assessed.
 Therefore, the information presented for Indigenous status for elective surgery waiting times in Chapter 4 should be used with caution.